Gabrielnero000/PBR-Playground/README.md

 "_The cosmos is all that is, or ever was, or ever will be.
 Come with me_." - Carl Sagan.

 ## Structure
-This project is subdivided in sections
+This project is subdivided in sections,
+which are listed below.
+Those are in constant correction (fell free to give a feedback :D ) an
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxODc1NTA2MiwxNjMzODczMTQwXX0=
+eyJoaXN0b3J5IjpbODQ3MzgzODcyLDE2MzM4NzMxNDBdfQ==
 -->